Alta Flora mission

-Eva is currently deployed in an MHRA-approved, open label, phase 2 clinical trial to assess the feasibility of a cannabidiol (CBD) dominant medicinal cannabis extract for the treatment of Long COVID, and is now being made available in a self-serve platform for any researcher around the world.
+Eva Research is currently deployed in an MHRA-approved, open-label, phase 2 clinical trial on Long COVID, and is now being made available in a self-serve platform for any researcher around the world.

 Overcoming today's challenges in medical research

 Breaking down barriers to patient participation as under-represented patient groups and poor data capture results in failures in healthcare for many

 Clinical trial design needs to fit into people’s lives, not the other way round

 High quality data collection tools shouldn’t cost the earth, in fact they should save time and money